TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 ``isValid($object)``.
 An object or value is passed over to it and it must return ``true`` when the object or value is valid, otherwise it returns ``false``.
-There are some more methods in the :class:`ValidatorInterface` to make it possible to pass settings and poll error messages.
+There are some more methods in the :php:`ValidatorInterface` to make it possible to pass settings and poll error messages.
 We recommend to inherit all validators from the :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`,